 The committee moved to discussing the entirety of APM 320.
 Senator Kensinger raised concerns over the composition of the Provost and Vice President of Student Affairs search committee.
 The Senator proposed a new Item B giving a guaranteed seat to the chair of the Academic Senate or designee.
 The motion was moved and seconded.
 Senator Miele (At-large) spoke in favor of the motion.
 The motion passed unanimously.

-Senator Kensinger then proposed expanding the number of faculty on the committee to five.
+Senator Kensinger then proposed expanding the number of faculty on the committee to five, in addition to the Academic Senate chair.
 The motion was seconded.
 Senator Kensinger stated that the change is being made to have more faculty representation on an important committee for Academic Affairs.
 Personnel Chair Tsukimura stated that there could be scheduling challenges stemming from having so many faculty on the committee.
 Vice Chair Hart pointed out that the proposal would give faculty a majority of the committee.
 Senator Miele (At-large) agreed that faculty voices are important.
 The amendment passed unanimously.
 Senator Ram (At-large) asked whether it would be better to say “up to five” faculty in case they choose not to apply.
 Chair Holyoke stated that this flexibility was probably implied by standing precedent.

 Senator Kensinger (At-large) moved that references to cancelling the search be struck from section H-6, and modified earlier in the document to specify that the Executive Committee must be consulted in any cancelled search.